-- repair/ maintenance of energized electrical systems on equipment - Use Lockout Tagout procedures. - working on energized electrical installations (panels) - Only qualified electricians can repair or install electrical panels or work on live electrical systems - using electric tools, cords, generators - Endure all tools are inspected before use and in good order. - repairing or using equipment in proximity to overhead power lines - Follow all electrical safety procedures found in the Regulations (ie. Construction Reg.
+- repair/ maintenance of energized electrical systems on equipment - Use Lockout Tagout procedures.
+See Section 22 in this Program - working on energized electrical installations (panels) - Only qualified electricians can repair or install electrical panels or work on live electrical systems - using electric tools, cords, generators - Endure all tools are inspected before use and in good order.
+See Section 27 in this Program - repairing or using equipment in proximity to overhead power lines - Follow all electrical safety procedures found in the Regulations (ie. Construction Reg.
 213, Section 188)